hushwolf/gestureworks_microsite/downloads/readme.txt

-The contents for the 'downloads’ folder are not included because they are too big to go in the repoin the repo.
+The contents for the 'downloads' folder are not included because they are too big to go in the repoin the repo.

 Those contents are available here: